Be ready to talk about money.

-Talking about money with the people we care about can be amazingly helpful, or it can bring mixed results and challenges, because money is not neutral and our money realities are not shared.
+Talking about money with the people we care about can be amazingly helpful, and it can bring mixed results and challenges.
+Why?
+Money is not neutral, and our money realities are not shared.

 Why?
 Each of us has a unique approach to money, informed by lots of things.